How to Hire Live Music for a Dinner Party (2026 Guide)

 The Smallpipes are a beautifully mellow instrument, well suited to indoor playing and background music, and the intimacy of hearing the instrument up-close, along with an explanation of how it works, made for a great break between our starter and main course.

-Sure, you can be your own DJ and searching Spotify or YouTube for your favourite songs has never been easier, but it’s not quite the same as making personal requests when a musician is performing live in the flesh.
+Sure, you can be your own DJ (and playlists have their place) but it’s not quite the same as making personal requests when a musician is performing live in the flesh.

 How Much Does Live Music for a Dinner Party Cost?